RThaweewat/KDAI-2022/README.md

 # KDAI_2022
+M.Sc.
+(Data Science and Analytics)
-Repository for course works and material
+Repository for course works and materials.